The healing process

 Breathing and health

-Breathing plays a major role in our health.
-That’s why taking care of it is so important.
+Breathing plays a major role in our health, which is why taking care of it is essential.

 Dietetics in Chinese medicine